-After that first year, many artists were inspired to continue, growing the Procession into its modern incarnation.
-Today we find ourselves organizing well over 150,000 participants on the streets of downtown Tucson for a two-mile long human-powered procession that ends in the ceremonial burning of a large Urn filled with the hopes, offerings and wishes of the public for those who have passed.
+After its inception, many artists were inspired to continue, growing the Procession into its modern incarnation.
+Today we find ourselves organizing upwards of 200,000 participants on the streets of downtown Tucson for a two-mile long human-powered procession that ends in the ceremonial burning of “The Urn”.
+The Urn is filled with the hopes, offerings and wishes of the public for those who have passed.

-Myriad altars, performers, installation art, and creatives of all kinds collaborate for almost half the year to prepare their offerings for this amazing event.
-The All Souls Procession, and now the entire All Souls Weekend, is a celebration and mourning of the lives of our loved ones and ancestors.
+Myriad altars, performers, installation art, and creatives of all kinds collaborate to prepare their offerings for this amazing event.
+The All Souls Procession Weekend Honors the Ancestors and our lost loved ones and Celebrates Life.

 Many Mouths One Stomach, a non-profit arts collective based in Tucson, AZ, is the organizing body for the Procession, and serves as a vehicle for working artists to collaborate, create, and inspire the public through Festal Culture.
 “Festal Culture” is the expression and fulfillment of core human needs through public celebration, ceremony, and ritual.
 The All Souls Procession is an event that was created to serve the public need to mourn, reflect, and celebrate the universal experience of Death, through their ancestors, loved ones, and the living.